malmiDEV/rfat12-/README.md

 # rfat12-
-Simple and minimalimplementation of a fat12 reader
+Simple and minimal implementation of a fat12 reader